 The Czech Olympic Committee (COC) was founded on 18 May 1899 with the aim to develop, promote and protect the Olympic movement and its ideals and to ensure the participation of national team athletes in Olympic events.
-COC operates nationally and internationally in accordance with the Olympic Charter and the applicable laws of the Czechia as an association under Act No. 89/2012 Coll.
+COC operates nationally and internationally in accordance with the Olympic Charter and the applicable laws of Czechia as an association under Act No. 89/2012 Coll.
 (Civil Code).

-In its structures, COC unites sports federations, associations, and other similar physical education and sports entities of the Czechia.
+In its structures, COC unites sports federations, associations, and other similar physical education and sports entities of Czechia.
 It promotes the basic principles and values of Olympism.
-By virtue of its recognition by the International Olympic Committee, it is the only body authorised to manage the Olympic movement in the Czechia, to use certain Olympic symbols and to grant approval to their use by other entities.
+By virtue of its recognition by the International Olympic Committee, it is the only body authorised to manage the Olympic movement in Czechia, to use certain Olympic symbols and to grant approval to their use by other entities.

 In its projects, events and activities, COC promotes sport as a lifestyle and endeavours to make it accessible to all.
 It strives to contribute to building a stronger civil society and strengthen social cohesion, including by promoting the Olympic values of fair play, friendship, pride, joy, effort and respect.
 Its activities extend also beyond sport to connect it with culture, science and the arts.
 COC represents the interests of the Czech sports movement within the international Olympic movement and undertakes public service activities to support its members at national and international level.

 The portfolio of COC’s activities is based on the competencies outlined in the Statutes and covers different topics, types of activities and levels.